Benjamin Banneker: 6 Major Achievements

 Almost two hundred years after his death, Benjamin Banneker’s face appeared on a 1980 commemorative postage stamp.

-The famous clock that he built is said to have worked in fine manner for more than four decades until it was destroyed in fire accident.
+The famous clock that he built is said to have worked in fine manner for more than four decades until it was destroyed in a fire accident.

 Banneker’s name may have come from the name of a small village in northwestern Liberia known as Banaka.
 The village was an active slave trade spot.